istio/istio.io/content/en/docs/ops/configuration/traffic-management/manage-mesh-certificates/index.md

 ### Signature Algorithm

-By default, the sidecars will create RSA based certificates.
-If the user wishes to change it to ECC then `ECC_SIGNATURE_ALGORITHM` must be set to `ECDSA`
+By default, the sidecars will create RSA-based certificates.
+If you want to change it to ECC then `ECC_SIGNATURE_ALGORITHM` must be set to `ECDSA`

 {{< tabset category-name="gateway-install-type" >}}